ETC3250: Tutorial 4 Help Sheet

 What does the red dashed line on the plot mean?

-The ggscree function in the mulgar package computes PCA on multivariate standard normal samples, to learn what the largest eigenvalue might be when there the covariance between variables is 0.
+The ggscree function in the mulgar package computes PCA on multivariate standard normal samples, to learn what the largest eigenvalue might be when the covariance between variables is 0.

 Part A